Arbross/Arbross/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning WPF
+- 🌱 I’m currently learning SQL(Databases)
 - 👯 I’m looking to collaborate on C++
-- 🤔 I’m not looking for help now
 - 💬 Ask me about anything
 - 📫 How to reach me: currently it isn't available
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can't to finish my HW tasks ;D
+- ⚡ Fun fact: I am currently finish doing my HW tasks ;D
--              I'm trying to do them!